-International Observe the Moon Night 2017 was held on Oct.
-28, 2017.
-But there's no reason to wait for another year to observe the Moon.
-You can do it most nights.
+Save the Date!
+International Observe the Moon Night is Oct.
+20, 2018.
+But there's no reason to wait for the celebration.
+You can observe the Moon most nights.

 Here are some resources:

-- Guide to the Face of the Moon: Almost dead center on the Earth-facing side of the Moon is the Surveyor 6 robotic spacecraft impact side.
-Apollo 12 and 14 are a bit to the left.
-And Apollo 11 - the first steps on the moon - are to the right.
+- Guide to the Face of the Moon: Almost dead center on the Earth-facing side of the Moon is the Surveyor 6 robotic spacecraft impact site.
+The Apollo 12 and 14 landing sites are a bit to the left.
+And Apollo 11—home of the the first steps on the Moon—are to the right.
 This retro graphic tells the whole story.

 - Moon Shots: NASA photographers have done some exceptional work capturing views of the Moon from Earth.
 Here are a few galleries: